ceejbot/monitoring-budget/slides.md

 # [fit] investing an engineer
 # [fit] \(be __honest__ about the cost)

-^ Here, I had a clear case of better to build.
+^ Here, I had a clear case of better to build, and I wanted a new side project anyway.

 ---